Edward Heneage, 1st Baron Heneage: Family

-Lord Heneage married Lady Eleanor Cecilia, daughter of William Hare, 2nd Earl of Listowel, in 1864, the same year he succeeded to his family estates.
+Lord Heneage married Lady Eleanor Cecilia Hare, daughter of William Hare, 2nd Earl of Listowel, in 1864, the same year he succeeded to his family estates.
 They had three sons and six daughters.
 Two of their sons went on to inherit the Baron Heneage title.

 He died in August 1922, aged 82, and was succeeded in the barony by his eldest son, George.
 Lady Heneage survived him by two years and died in September 1924.